 Jobs to be done (JTBD) is a concept widely applied in design, marketing, and product development to define what the customer hopes to accomplish.
-Learn more about how it's applied in product development here.

 We all have many things we hope to accomplish.
 They can be as small as getting our work done before noon or as big as getting our first book published.
 Accomplishing these things isn’t easy.
 Obstacles and anxieties typically hold us back.
 We need somebody to help us overcome these obstacles.
 Products can play this role.
 When people buy a product, they essentially hire it to help them do a job.
 And if it does a crummy job, they fire it and look for an alternative.

 Your content is also a product.
 When you think about it as a solution that helps your readers get a job done, great things happen: your traffic grows, your conversation rates increase, and your marketing starts bringing in profit.
 When you understand the job for which readers hire your content, every article you publish becomes useful, so people want to read it.

 In other words, applying the JTBD framework helps you focus on what your readers need to read and not on what you think you need to write.

 To define a job to be done for your content, you should figure out 3 things:

 To describe a job to be done, think about the job in terms of progress and apply the following formula:

 [When _____ ] [I want to _____ ] [so I can _____ ].